avg77/Decentralized_Voting_DApp/web3StateProvider-explainer.md

 This code is a React component (`Web3StateProvider`) that acts as a provider for managing and sharing the state of a connected Web3 wallet (such as MetaMask) across the application using React's **Context API**.
-Let's break down the functionality:

 ### 1. **State Management (`web3State`)**
 ```js